gradle/gradle/subprojects/docs/src/docs/release/notes.md

 While it is easy for a plugin author to extend the Gradle DSL to add top level blocks to the DSL using project extensions, in previous versions of Gradle it was awkward to create a deeply nested DSL inside these top level blocks, often requiring the use of internal Gradle APIs.

 In this release of Gradle, API methods have been added to allow a plugin author to create nested DSL elements.
-TBD - link to sample.
+See the [example in the user guide](userguide/custom_plugins.html#sec:nested_dsl_elements) section on custom plugins.

 ## Promoted features